-But of all of these cases, Neupane says they don’t know how many of these survivors have received relief and how many are still waiting.
+But of all of these cases, Neupane says they don’t know how many of them have received relief and how many are still waiting.
 Officials there are still sorting through the data.

 Disbanding the Ministry of Peace and Reconstruction complicated matters, says Paramananda Ghimire, the former undersecretary at the Ministry of Home Affairs.
 The information they received during the transition between ministries was incomplete, he says, meaning some claimants have been left out of official databases.

-While families like the Godiyas were able to apply for relief soon after the conflict, sexual assault survivors had to wait much longer.
+While families like the Godiyas were able to apply for relief soon after the conflict, people who experienced sexual assault had to wait much longer.

 The government passed a law in 2014, eight years after the war ended, that sought to better address wartime atrocities through groups such as the Truth and Reconciliation Commission.
-This provided an outlet for sexual assault survivors to file their complaints.
+This provided an outlet for people to file their complaints.
 But few have found the process any easier.